wp:image {“sizeSlug”:”large”,”linkDestination”:”none”}

 User-generated content (UGC) ads consistently outperform polished studio productions for mobile app campaigns, often delivering 2-3x better ROAS on cold traffic.
 This guide walks you through sourcing creators, briefing them effectively, and setting quality standards that actually drive installs.
-You'll learn the exact process RocketShip HQ uses across thousands of UGC videos, plus cost benchmarks and red flags to avoid.
+You’ll learn the process for creating effective UGC videos, plus common cost benchmarks and red flags to avoid.

 Prerequisites: Basic understanding of mobile app marketing, access to your app for creators to test, and clarity on your target audience and key app benefits.